Ungana-Afrika

-Ungana-Afrika, Swahili for "connect africa", is a non-governmental organisation based in Pretoria, South Africa that provides a wide range of ICT services for civil society within and outside of Africa.
-It aims to better empower civil society organisations, networks and related stakeholders, in terms of ICT capacity and resources, so they may more efficiently achieve their unique social missions.
+Ungana-Afrika, Swahili for "connect africa", is a non-governmental organisation based in Pretoria, South Africa that provides a wide range of ICT services for civil society within and outside of the continent.
+It aims to better empower civil society organisations, networks and related stakeholders, in terms of ICT capacity and resources, so they can efficiently achieve their unique social missions.

-Ungana-Afrika's efforts address critical digital divide issues within African civil society (such as the lack of technology capacity and universal access), through the implementation of new support programmes and tools, capacity-building and general research.
-Though some services are targeted directly to civil society organisations (across sectors), many of Ungana-Afrika's efforts go towards empowering the technology service providers and general Information and Communication Technology for Development (ICT4D) networks that jointly serve these organisations.
+Ungana-Afrika's efforts include addressing the critical digital divide issues within African civil society (such as the lack of technology capacity and universal access).
+Through the implementation of new support programmes and tools, capacity-building and general research they aim to connect Africa through information technology.
+Though some services are targeted directly to civil society organisations (across sectors), many of Ungana-Afrika's efforts are focused towards the empowerment of information technology service providers and general Information and Communication Technology for Development (ICT4D) networks that jointly serve these organisations.

-Ungana-Afrika's work has garnered it several awards for community leadership.
+Ungana-Afrika's work has gathered several awards for community leadership.

-Services and Programs
+Services and programs

-Ungana-Afrika's work centers around 3 main service areas, each targeted toward a focused group of beneficiaries.
-All efforts, either directly or indirectly, aim to "empower development organisations to better integrate ICTs as a strategic, mission focused, tool".
+Ungana-Afrika's work are centered around 3 main service areas, where each targets a focused group of beneficiaries.
+All efforts, either in a direct or indirect manner, aim to "empower development organisations to better integrate ICTs as a strategic, mission focused, tool".
 These service areas are titled as follows: